Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Choosing the right woodworking machine depends on the type and size of the project as well as the desired profile size and precision:

-• Hand-held routers: Good for smaller projects or if you want to work flexibly.
-Mobile use, e.g. on the construction site.
-This includes the edge router or rod router, especially for edge processing.
+• Hand-held routers: Ideal for smaller projects or when you want to work flexibly.
+They’re portable, making them perfect for use on construction sites, for example.
+This category includes edge routers and stick routers, which are specifically designed for edge finishing.

-• Router tables: Ideal for larger projects or when you need repeatable precision.
-They are used by DIY enthusiasts as well as woodworkers and educational institutions.
-With profile solutions such as the RUWI router table, you can work quickly and safely.
+• Router tables: Ideal for larger projects or when you need consistent precision.
+They’re used by DIY enthusiasts, woodworkers, and educational institutions alike.
+With professional solutions like the RUWI router table, you can work safely and quickly.

-• Stationary bench milling machines / CNC milling machines: For complex or serial milling work - especially in the professional sector.
+• Bench-top milling machines or CNC milling machines: For complex or high-volume milling jobs—especially in professional settings.

-• Sanding machines (e.g. belt sanders): Suitable for rounding edges, but require practice.
+• Sanding machines (such as belt sanders): Suitable for rounding edges, but require practice.
 Good for organic shapes.

-• Hand planer: If you like it classic and are suitably practiced, you can also plane a rounding by hand.
+• Hand plane: If you prefer the traditional approach and have the necessary skill, you can also plane a curve by hand.

 What other types of circular milling are there?

-In addition to the frequent "edge rounding", there are other types of round milling:
+In addition to the common "edge rounding," there are other types of rounding:

-• Rounding a corner: You round the outer corners of a surface, e.g. a table top.
+• Rounding a corner: You round the outer corners of a surface, such as a tabletop.

-• Round milling instead of drilling: If you want to mill a hole in a workpiece, e.g. for a round sink recess in a kitchen worktop.
+• Milling instead of drilling: If you want to mill a hole in a workpiece, for example, to create a round sink cutout in a kitchen countertop.

 FAQ

-Why does the rounding have brown spots / burn marks in some places?
+Why does the edge have brown spots or scorch marks in some places?

 This can be caused by too high a speed, too low a feed rate or a blunt milling cutter.
 Excessive friction leads to heat development, which can burn the wood.
 Therefore, make sure that the speed is adjusted, the feed rate is fast and the tools are sharp.